kitajchuk/clutch/README.md

 ### Headless CMS
-Clutch aims to be a simple, adapter-based scaffold for building modern wep applications.
+Clutch aims to be a simple, adapter-based SDK for building modern wep applications.
 It's design uses a simple ORM adapter concept to normalize the high-level data structures.
 From there the system leaves the doors open for you to build, template and work with your data in its provided service format.

 #### Prismic.io
 Prismic does not have a CMS API so you have to manually paste the initial content-type JSON yourself in the CMS: